Adlink-ROS/ros2sema/README.md

 # ros2sema
-A toolset for interfacing ADLINK SEMA library for ROS2.
+A toolset for interfacing ADLINK SEMA library for ROS2 dashing.